Skip to main content

 10.3Education staff responsible for guidance in early childhood and school education

-It should be noted that most professionals working in specialised educational support and psychology and guidance services (Serviços de Psicologia e Orientação - SPO) are psychologists and social workers.
+It should be noted that most professionals working in psychology and guidance services (Serviços de Psicologia e Orientação - SPO) are psychologists.

 Psychology and guidance services

-School and career guidance is an important part of the educational process.
-The role of these services is to monitor students’ progress throughout their school career, helping to pinpoint their interests and aptitudes and intervening in the teaching-learning process.
+School and career guidance/development is an important part of the educational process.
+The role of these services is to monitor students’ progress throughout their school career, helping to achieve educational success and psychological well-being and health, both during and after school by developing skills that will be useful in later life.

 The Ministry of Education, through Law No 190/1991, 17 May, established psychology and guidance services throughout the school network.
-These services operate in pre-school establishments and in basic and upper secondary schools with psychologists and specialised social service workers.
+These services operate in pre-school establishments and in basic and upper secondary schools with psychologists and in some cases also specialised social service workers.

 These services provide psychological and educational support, as well as school and career guidance, following a cross curricular approach based on mutual cooperation at school and within the community the school belongs to.